speedment/speedment-doc/pages/enterprise_spring.md

 ### REST Controllers
-In order to open up a table for REST access, The REST controllers must be enabled in the Speedment Tool for the corresponding table as shown int the picture below:
+In order to open up a table for REST access, The REST controllers must be enabled in the Speedment Tool for the corresponding table as shown in the picture below:

-{% include image.html file="spring-plugin-table-props.png" alt="Spring Plugin Table Properties" caption="Enable REST table access" %}
+{% include image.html file="spring-plugin-table-props.png" alt="Spring Plugin Table Properties" caption="Tool: How to Enable REST Table Access." %}

 ### REST Syntax